 Welcome to Classic Chicago, the online magazine that celebrates the traditional qualities of a great world city.
-Chicago and its suburbs offer a wealth of historic residential design, pivotal commercial architecture, magnificent interiors and a rich social and cultural history rivaling any in the nation, yet until now there has been no local periodical devoted to these subjects.
-Classic Chicago strives to fill this niche in a lively and entertaining manner, while also documenting the people within the region and their style.
-Chicago area residents throughout roughly eighteen decades have included some of the most vivid personalities of their time.
-Although individuals from all eras—especially our own–may be chronicled in Classic Chicago, every effort is made to avoid undue focus on today’s usual media “suspects.”
+Chicago and its suburbs offer a wealth of historic residential design, pivotal commercial architecture, magnificent interiors and a rich social and cultural history rivaling any in the nation.
+Classic Chicago strives not only to report on this niche in a lively and entertaining manner, but also to document the people within the region and their style.

-Publisher Megan McKinney is author of The Magnificent Medills, published by HarperCollins in 2011.
-The Chicago area best seller was featured on the cover of The New York Times Sunday Book Review and winner of the English Spear’s Book Award for Family History of the Year, 2012.
-Previously she spent two years as a feature writer in the New York bureau of TV Guide during the magazine’s phenomenal early years and was for six years a magazine specialist in the Press Department of the CBS Television Network.
-She was editor of Chicago’s Avenue M magazine for four years and has written for Town & Country, Opera News and Chicago, CS and Michigan Avenue magazines.
+Megan McKinney is the author of the prize-winning The Magnificent Medills, published by HarperCollins in 2011 and featured on the cover of The New York Times Sunday Book Review.
+She was a feature writer in the New York bureau of TV Guide: a magazine specialist in the Press Department of the CBS Television Network and editor of Chicago’s Avenue M magazine.
+She has written for Town & Country and Opera News, as well as Chicago, CS and Michigan Avenue magazines.

-Editor Judy Carmack Bross was a reporter and entertainment writer for the Houston Chronicle, The Fort Worth Press and the Boston Record American, now the Herald American, and has written for the news offices of Harvard University and Harvard Business School.
-She contributed the popular column Judy’s People to Avenue M magazine for four years and, with Megan McKinney, was lead writer of the Chicago magazine cover story, What Ever Happened to the Great Chicago Families?
-She recently published the non-fiction book, Murray Bay: The Gilded Age Summer Resort of Tafts, Sedgwicks, Blakes, Minturns and Their Friends.
+Judy Carmack Bross was a reporter and entertainment writer for the Houston Chronicle, The Fort Worth Press, and the Boston Herald American.
+She contributed the popular column Judy’s People to Avenue M magazine, has written for Chicago magazine, and recently published the non-fiction book, Murray Bay: The Gilded Age Summer Resort of Tafts, Sedgwicks, Blakes, Minturns and Their Friends.

-Classic Chicago’s Advisory Committee is composed of a distinguished group of members of the Chicago and suburban community, who have been selected because of their active participation in the area’s social, charitable and civic affairs.
-They are Laurie Bay, Sarah Begel, Suzette Bulley, Peggy Carr, Gabriela Cleveland, John Fornengo, Annie Hambleton, Katherine Harvey, Collis Hillebrand, Cindy Hoyt, Stephanie McKean, Stuart Mesires, Joan Moore, Courtney Pitt, Biba Roesch, Gigi Stender Schwertfeger, Liz Sharp, Matthew Smith, Ellen Stirling, Margaret Mary Stoetzel, Alby Van Alyea, Phillip Vidal, Brian White, Meredith Wood Prince and Alice York.
+Classic Chicago’s Advisory Committee is composed of a distinguished group of members of the Chicago and suburban community, who have been selected because of their active participation in the area’s social, charitable, and civic affairs.
+They include Laurie Bay, Sarah Begel, Suzette Bulley, Gabriela Cleveland, Stuart Dyer, Annie Hambleton, Katherine Harvey, Collis Hillebrand, Cindy Hoyt, Stephanie McKean, Joan Moore, Courtney Pitt, Biba Roesch, Liz Sharp, Matthew Smith, Ellen Stirling, Margaret Mary Stoetzel, Alby Van Alyea, Philip Vidal, Brian White, Meredith Wood Prince and Alice York.

 We welcome suggestions for editorial coverage in Classic Chicago.

-General Editorial Content: To propose an individual, property, interior, historical topic or other subject matter for consideration, a proposal may be sent to the attention of Classic Chicago Editorial Board at email@example.com.
+General Editorial Content: To propose an individual, property, interior, historical topic or other subject matter to be considered for coverage by our staff or contributors, a proposal may be sent to the attention of Classic Chicago Editorial Board at email@example.com.

 Click/Click: A charitable benefit or other event may be submitted for inclusion in this section through an email with details of the proposed occasion, including telephone contact information, to the attention of Click/Click at firstname.lastname@example.org.
 Requests should be made well in advance of the date.
 Space is limited and, because of the publication’s editorial thrust, well established Chicago events or smaller gatherings with a traditional sponsorship and participation will be given preference.